Predicting Events in MOBA Games: Prediction, Attribution, and Evaluation: Prediction

 \subsection{Prediction Model}

 To capture the time-sequential characteristics of the games, we use SOTA sequence modeling networks such as LSTM \cite{hochreiter1997long} and Transformer \cite{vaswani2017attention} to perform the prediction tasks.
 A fully-connected layer is used to make the final predictions for the four tasks, as shown in Figure \ref{fig:prediction_procedure}.
+We use the same model structures for the tasks with the same input and output format, such as the ``kill'' and the ``be-kill'' tasks.
+For explicitness, we train a separate prediction model for each experimental setting.